 Currently, for my blog, Twitter and Pinterest bring me the most engagement, so my attention is mostly spent there.
 I love using Instagram, but it just does not perform as well.
 Eventually, I hope that will change.

-I’m going to tap into YouTube more as I build out my podcast.
+I’m also going to tap into YouTube more as I build out my podcast: The ScottyB Show.

-One last tidbit; Submit Your Blog’s URL To The Search Engines
+7) Submit Your Blog’s URL To The Search Engines & Setup Google Analytics

 Submitting your blog’s URL to the search engines gives you more control and access to keyword information.